Ocelotimpex/udemy_java_spring_linux_3/spring-tutorial-129/README.txt

                username="root" password="mysqllocaldba01" driverClassName="com.mysql.jdbc.Driver"
                url="jdbc:mysql://localhost:3306/springtest"/>

 Adding this stoped the missing jdbc exception, but there are still issues.

+Day 2:  Now getting this error...

+WARN - No mapping found for HTTP request with URI [/offers/] in DispatcherServlet with name 'offers'